code-lab-org/nost-tools/docs/source/resources_library/white_papers/certificate_authorization.rst

     openssl genrsa -des3 -out root.key 4096

-This will require inputting a password that will be required to sign certificates in the future using this CA.
+You will need to input a password that will be required to sign certificates in the future using this CA.

 To generate the CA's public certificate: